-Personal pronouns are the set of pronouns a person wants others to use when talking to or about them.
-Understanding there is a difference between a person's sex, gender identity, and gender expressions makes the use of pronouns important.
+Pronouns are the words taking the place of the noun used to describe a person, in the way a person wants others to use when talking to or about them.
+Understanding there is a difference between a person's sex, gender identity, and gender expressions make the use of pronouns important.
 Asking someone "What pronouns do you use?" is a great way to hospitably see, name, and care for LGBTQIA+ people.

 Here are a few helpful ways to use pronouns

 - Ask people what their pronouns are when you meet them.
 “I want to make sure I am using the proper pronouns for you, which pronoun do you use?”

 - Add them to the signature of your emails.

 - Make space for people to add their pronouns to name tags for events and gatherings.